 Philadelphia, PA - When buying cheese, it’s best to find a reliable source, such as a specialty market, cheese shop, or gourmet foods store that specializes in cheeses.
 Often, your local farmer’s market and a cheesemaker’s Web site are excellent resources, as you will often speak directly to the cheese-makers, who will ensure that the products are in the best possible condition.
 When using a retail store, you will want to make sure that the staff is knowledgeable and that turnover is swift.
 Those consumers that are the most fortunate will live in larger cities like Philly and have cut-to-order or cut-and-wrap retailers.

 Top Cheese Shops In Philadelphia To Visit During Cheese Month

 Di Bruno Bros.

 Philadelphia, PA 19103

 Di Bruno Bros. has been a Philly culinary institution since 1939.
 The brothers know Italian food, and they know cheese.
 In 2004, the business added a third retail location in historic Rittenhouse Square, now a top destination for gourmet food lovers.
-The delightful shop has an Old World atmosphere with its brick tiled floors, antique light fixtures and glass refrigerated counters of the best cheeses available from around the globe.
-Besides an out-of-this-world cheese selection, it specializes in gourmet meats, coffees, pasta sauces, olive oils, vinegars and gift baskets, and an upscale upstairs cafe serves daily lunches and weekend brunches.
+The delightful shop has an Old World atmosphere with its brick tiled floors, antique light fixtures, and glass refrigerated counters of the best cheeses available from around the globe.
+Besides an out-of-this-world cheese selection, it specializes in gourmet meats, coffees, pasta sauces, olive oils, bottles of vinegar, and gift baskets, and an upscale upstairs cafe serves daily lunches and weekend brunches.

 Chestnut Hill Cheese Shop